-Tasman Highway - Hobart Airport to Western Causeway
+Tasman Highway - Hobart Airport to Midway Point Causeway

 This project will improve safety and reduce congestion by increasing the Tasman Highway to two lanes each way between the Airport roundabout and the western causeway.